greateidea/mockServer/README.md

 });
 ```

-### add mock feature if you are alreary use express
+### add mock feature if you are already use express
 ```js
 const express = require('express');
 const mockServer = require('@bigorange/mock-server');